On Parallel $k$-Center Clustering: Introduction

 In our paper we substantially improve the approximation factor to $\Oh(\log^* n)$ by extending the framework in the following sense.
 We show that, after $\Oh(\log\log n)$ rounds, the size of each cluster in $\cC^*$ reduces to $\tOh(\log n)$ such that the refinement in each round adds an additive error of $\Oh(\frac{\opt}{\log\log n})$ to the cost of the solution.
 Then, we show that after additional $\Oh(\log\log\log n)$ rounds, the sizes of \emph{almost all} (but not all) clusters in $\cC^*$ reduce to a $\tOh(\log\log n)$ such that the refinement in each round adds an additive error of $\Oh(\frac{\opt}{\log\log\log n})$ to the cost of the solution.
 Next, we show that after another $\Oh(\log\log\log\log n)$ rounds, the sizes of \emph{almost all} clusters in $\cC^*$ reduce to a $\tOh(\log\log\log n)$ such that the refinement in each round adds $\Oh(\frac{\opt}{\log\log\log\log n})$ to the cost of the solution, and so on.
 We continue this until the sizes of almost all clusters in $\cC^*$ reduce to $\Oh(\log^*n)$.
 Observe that the total number of rounds taken so far is bounded by $\Oh(\log\log n)$, and we can argue that the current solution has an approximation ratio of $\Oh(\log^*n)$.
 An important challenge in analyzing this approach is that \emph{not all clusters satisfy these size guarantees with high probability}.
 Indeed, we cannot obtain a high probability guarantee by cluster refinement relying on random sampling of the already small clusters; we can ensure only that \emph{most of the clusters are getting small}.
-Let $\cC^{**} \subseteq \cC^*$ be the clusters that satisfy the reduction property as discussed above, that is, such that the number of points in each cluster of $\cC^{**}$ is bounded by $\Oh(\log^* n)$ currently.
-We argue that the total number of points in the reducible clusters in $\cC^{**}$ reduces by a constant factor after each successive round, adding an additive error of $\Oh(\opt)$ each time.
-This implies that another $\Oh(\log (\log^* n))$ rounds are good enough to ensure that we have the desired number of centers at the end.
-To bound the total number of centers, we also need to show that the number of centers in clusters in $\cC^{*}\setminus \cC^{**}$ (that is, the set of clusters which fail to adhere to a size guarantee at some point during the algorithm) is bounded.
-Note that we cannot \emph{track} which clusters succeed or fail (doing so would require us to know an optimal clustering), and so we use $\cC^*$ and $\cC^{**}$ only for the analysis.
-In summary, the approach sketched above will reduce the number of clusters to $k(1+o(1))$, and will ensure that the total number of rounds spent by our algorithm is $\Oh(\log\log n)$ and the approximation ratio of our solution is $\Oh(\log^*n)$.
-A more detailed overview is in \Cref{sec:over}.